-Article 2 Eligibility of Judges
+Eligibility of judges

-(1) Any person who is a national of a Contracting Party and fulfils the conditions required by Article 10 of the Agreement and this Statute may be appointed as a Judge.

-(2) The Judges shall have a good command of at least one official language of the European Patent Office.
+- (1) Any person who is a national of a Contracting Party and fulfils the conditions required by Article 10 of the Agreement and this Statute may be appointed as a judge. - (2) The judges shall have a good command of at least one official language of the European Patent Office.

-Article 3 Appointment of Judges
+Appointment of judges

-(1) All Judges shall be appointed by the Council acting by a qualified majority on the basis of proposals from the Advisory Committee.

-(2) When appointing judges, the Council shall ensure a balanced composition of the Court on as broad a geographical basis as possible among nationals of the Contracting Parties.

-(3) The Judges shall be appointed for a period of six years.
-Retiring judges may be reappointed.

-(4) The Council shall appoint as many Judges as are needed for the well functioning of the Court.
-Initially the Council shall appoint the necessary number of Judges for setting up at least two panels in the meaning of Article 13 in the Court of Appeal and for setting up at least one panel in the meaning of Article 15 in each of the divisions of the Court of First Instance.

-(5) The decision of the Council appointing Judges shall state the Court and the division of the Court of First Instance for which each Judge is appointed and the fields of technology for which a technically qualified Judge is appointed

-[Judges from non-EU Contracting Parties shall be appointed by the Mixed Committee (to be developed).]
+- (1) Pursuant to the procedure set out in Article 11 of the Agreement, judges shall be appointed by the Mixed Committee acting by common accord on the basis of proposals from the Advisory Committee and, as far as nationals of the Member States of the European Union are concerned, from the Council. - (2) The Advisory Committee shall give an opinion on candidates' suitability to perform the duties of a judge of the Court.
+The opinion shall comprise a list of most suitable candidates.
+The list shall contain at least twice as many candidates as there are vacancies to be filled in. - (3) When selecting and appointing judges, the Council and the Mixed Committee shall ensure a balanced composition of the Court on as broad a geographical basis as possible among nationals of the Contracting Parties. - (4) The judges shall be appointed for a period of six years.
+They may be reappointed. - (5) The Mixed Committee shall appoint as many judges as are needed for the well functioning of the Court.
+Initially the Mixed Committee shall appoint the necessary number of judges for setting up at least one panel pursuant to Article 14 in each of the divisions of the Court of First Instance and at least two panels pursuant to Article 16 in the Court of Appeal. - (6) The decision of the Mixed Committee appointing judges shall state the instance of the Court and/or the division of the Court of First Instance for which each judge is appointed and the fields of technology for which a technically qualified judge is appointed.

-Article 4 Oath
+Oath

-Before taking up his duties each Judge shall, in open court, take an oath to perform his duties impartially and conscientiously and to preserve the secrecy of the deliberations of the Court.
+Before taking up his duties each judge shall, in open court, take an oath to perform his duties impartially and conscientiously and to preserve the secrecy of the deliberations of the Court.

-Article 5 Impartiality
+Impartiality

-(1) When taking up their duties, the Judges shall give a solemn undertaking that, both during and after their term of office, they shall respect the obligations arising therefrom, in particular the duty to behave with integrity and discretion as regards the acceptance, after they have ceased to hold office, of certain appointments or benefits.

-(2) A Judge may not take part in the hearing of any case in which he has previously:

-(a) taken part as adviser;

-(b) been a party or acted for one of the parties;

-(c) been called upon to pronounce as a member of a court, tribunal, board of appeal, arbitration or mediation panel, a commission of inquiry or in any other capacity; or

-(d) is related to one of the parties by family ties.

-(3) If, for some special reason, any Judge considers that he should not take part in the judgement or examination of a particular case, he shall so inform the President of the Court.
-If, for some special reason, the President of the Court considers that any Judge should not sit or make submissions in a particular case, he shall notify him accordingly.
+- (1) When taking up their duties, the judges shall give a solemn undertaking that, both during and after their term of office, they shall respect the obligations arising therefrom, in particular the duty to behave with integrity and discretion as regards the acceptance, after they have ceased to hold office, of certain appointments or benefits. - (2) A judge may not take part in the hearing of any case in which he: - (a) has taken part as adviser; - (b) has been a party or acted for one of the parties; - (c) has been called upon to pronounce as a member of a court, tribunal, board of appeal, arbitration or mediation panel, a commission of inquiry or in any other capacity; or - (d) is related to one of the parties by family ties. - (3) If, for some special reason, any judge considers that he should not take part in the judgement or examination of a particular case, he shall so inform the President of the Court.
+If, for some special reason, the President of the Court considers that any judge should not sit or make submissions in a particular case, he shall notify him accordingly.

-(4) Any party to the proceedings may object to a Judge for any of the reasons mentioned in paragraph 2 or if the Judge is suspected with good reason of partiality.
+(4) Any party to the proceedings may object to a judge for any of the reasons mentioned in paragraph 2 or if the judge is suspected with good reason of partiality.